sandeepsnairms/banking-multi-agent-workshop/python/workshop/Module-01.md

 With the hands-on exercises complete it is time to test your work!

-First, paste the following code directly below all code you have added ain the above:
+First, paste the following code directly below all code you have added in the above:

 ```python
 def interactive_chat():